 It’s not impossible though to keep credit card fraud at bay to the best of your capacity.
 Retailers, for example, can achieve the levels of fraud detection required by card schemes without turning away genuine transactions and thereby losing income from these sales.

 Through IP Solutions’ ability to offer multidisciplinary card fraud detection services from a payment gateway level to advanced overlay services and call centre credit card filtering those risks are minimised.
 A fraud screening model instantly approves or rejects an order by relying on a real-time, multidimensional fraud decisioning engine.
 This model does not hold up orders in a review state, and so minimises merchant resources and any impact on the customer.

 A critical point merchants have to face when working out fraud screening is when to introduce it during the transaction process.
 Obviously, the decision to apply screening before or after bank authorisation will have implications for business processes, transaction fees and customer experience.

-To find out more about how to keep credit card fraud risk at bay in your organization, speak with a payments Specialist today.
+To find out more about how to keep credit card fraud risk at bay in your organisation, speak with a payments Specialist today.

 The benefits of mandatory data breach notification laws in Australia

 Mandatory data breach notification laws would result in greater security for Australians and improved protection of their sensitiveinformation.
 And it

 Cost of data breach report (with Australian Statistics)